High Yield Sorghum Production

 - The National Sorghum Producers (NSP) Yield Contest provides a benchmark for yields that are attainable under optimal conditions and management.

-- The NSP Yield Contest recognizes three national winners annually in each of eight production categories:
+- The NSP Yield Contest recognizes three national winners annually in each of eight production divisions:

 - Dryland Double Crop

 - Irrigated Conventional-Till